Home » Best Day Trips from Miami: 6 Awesome Excursions from Miami

 Both of these attractions are located in southern Miami, in an area called Homestead.
 They’re perfect for food and wine aficionados, and for anyone passionate about sampling local foods.

-Schnebley’s is a wine estate with a difference!
-This winery is located in gorgeous countryside and has the USP of creating its wine from tropical fruits, such as lychee, guava, mango and passionfruit.
+Schnebley’s is a wine farm with a difference!
+This winery is located in gorgeous countryside and has the USP of creating its wine from tropical fruits, such as lychee, guava, mango and passion fruit.
 It’s also the southernmost winery in the USA, so it makes for a very unusual outing from Miami.

 It has a huge Grand Tasting Room, with wine tasting tours every day.
 Schnebly’s unique and novel approach to winemaking is pioneering, and the day trip experience is not one to miss!
 Make sure to also leave enough time for brunch, lunch or dinner, as many of their dishes incorporate locally grown fruit.
 Delicious!

-- Duration: Approximately 2-3 hours for walking around, longer if staying for a meal
+• Duration: Approximately 2-3 hours for walking around, longer if staying for a meal at its restaurant, The Redlander

-- Guided tours run Saturday and Sunday, every hour from 1-5pm
+• Guided tours run Friday, Saturday and Sunday, every hour from 5-10pm.
+You can book these here.

 Redland Fruit and Spice Park is another must-visit destination in Homestead.
 It’s located just a short drive from Schnebley’s, meaning the two can be easily combined into one trip.